stephanenicolas/Quality-Tools-for-Android/README.md

 # What is missing (TODO/INTEGRATE) :

 0. Using [Jacoco instead of emma](https://github.com/jacoco/jacoco/pull/64#issuecomment-12150910) would help getting more standard Sonar config
-1. UIAutomator through Maven, get the results in Sonar (maybe using [this testrunner](https://github.com/dpreussler/automator-log-converter)), and test coverage in Sonar
+1. Get the UIAutomator results in Sonar (maybe using [this testrunner](https://github.com/dpreussler/automator-log-converter)), and test coverage in Sonar
 2. get aggregated tests and code coverage
 3. get monkey through Maven, [using this technique](http://stackoverflow.com/questions/3968064/ideas-for-automating-android-monkey-runs) get the results in Sonar
 4. When finished, use the [sonar android lint plugin](https://github.com/jeromevdl/sonar-android-lint-plugin)